alan-turing-institute/data-safe-haven/docs/policies/security/software_package_approval_policy.md

     - download statistics (recent and longer-term, current and previous versions)
     - publicly-accessible CVE databases (listing Common Vulnerabilities and Exposures)
 - If approved, a requested package will be added to the Tier 3 package allowlist making it available to all future SRE deployments via the package mirror (as long as it remains on the allowlist).
-- New additions to the allowlist will be judged against the {ref}`criteria for inclusion <policy_software_package_inclusion_criteria>` in the DSVM image and, where appropriate, also added to that list.
+- New additions to the allowlist will be judged against the {ref}`criteria for inclusion <policy_software_package_inclusion_criteria>` in the SRD image and, where appropriate, also added to that list.
-- The DSVM image will be updated every month to ensure that changes to the image package list are propagated to new safe haven deployments.
+- The SRD image will be updated every month to ensure that changes to the image package list are propagated to new safe haven deployments.

 (policy_software_package_inclusion_criteria)=

-### Criteria for inclusion in the DSVM image
+### Criteria for inclusion in the SRD image

-Allowed software that is considered broadly useful to a cross section of researchers will be included in the DSVM image.
+Allowed software that is considered broadly useful to a cross section of researchers will be included in the SRD image.

 To meet this condition, a package should: